vuejs/core/README.md

 - [ ] Performance & Optimization
   - [ ] remove unnecessary close tag `</div>`

+## Codes Copied From `runtime-core`

+The code provided here is a duplicate from `runtime-core` as Vapor cannot import it directly.
+For the time being, we copy any necessary logic from runtime-core into runtime-vapor and document it accordingly.
+Once the experimental development phase concludes, we will consolidate these elements into a separate software package.

+- packages/runtime-vapor/src/apiWatch.ts
+- packages/runtime-vapor/src/errorHandling.ts
+- packages/runtime-vapor/src/scheduler.ts

+If there are more, please feel free to add.

 ## Sponsors

 Vue.js is an MIT-licensed open source project with its ongoing development made possible entirely by the support of these awesome [backers](https://github.com/vuejs/core/blob/main/BACKERS.md).
 If you'd like to join them, please consider [ sponsoring Vue's development](https://vuejs.org/sponsor/).